carterkioski/project_gelato/README.md

 ## Overview

-This project integrates numerous technolgies such as: Screen Scraping with Splinter and BeautifulSoup; NoSql database storageof the scraped data using Mongo; ETL using Python, SQL, SQlAlchemy, and Postgres and display of the results using Postgres backend, Python / Flask application and HTML front end to present the results.
+This project integrates numerous technologies such as: Screen Scraping with Splinter and BeautifulSoup; NoSql database storage of the scraped data using Mongo; ETL using Python, SQL, SQlAlchemy and Postgres; and Postgres backend, Python / Flask application and HTML front end to present the results.

 * Included in this submission are several folders: